roc-streaming/roc-toolkit/README.md

 ![](docs/images/logo.png)

-# Roc: real-time streaming over the network
+# Roc: real-time audio streaming over the network

-Roc is a toolkit for real-time media streaming over the network.
+Roc is a toolkit for real-time audio streaming over the network.

 You can read about the project on the [overview](https://roc-project.github.io/roc/docs/about_project/overview.html) and [features](https://roc-project.github.io/roc/docs/about_project/features.html) pages.